 Learn more about COVID-19 treatments here, including how to use telehealth options to receive COVID-19 treatments quickly, at no cost.

 There are several effective treatments for COVID-19.
 Two of those treatments are Paxlovid and Lagevrio (molnupiravir), antiviral pills for non-hospitalized patients.
-They are available by prescription to people infected with the COVID-19 virus who have conditions that put them at risk for severe illness.
+They are available by prescription to eligible people infected with the COVID-19 virus who have conditions that put them at risk for severe illness.